russell-archer/PixabayCollections/README.md

 * **Filtering** images by tag.
 Changes to the collection view of images are controlled by a **diffable data source**
 * **Paging** data.
 When the user has scrolled to the bottom of the collection view get another page of data and preview images

-When the results view controller is loaded we setup the collection view and it’s data source as follows:
+When the results view controller is loaded we setup the collection view and its data source as follows:

 ``` swift
 func configCollectionView() {